-A face lift is a surgical procedure that tightens the skin and underlying structures of the neck and face to restore a youthful appearance.
+A face lift / neck lift is a surgical procedure that tightens the skin and underlying structures of the neck and face to restore a youthful appearance.
 Jowls and neck bands (platysma bands) are corrected resulting in a smooth neck and a more refined jaw line.
 There are many different names used for variations of a face lift.
 Some of these include the “lifestyle lift,” “lunch time lift,” “mini-lift.”
 These different types of face lifts are similar, but vary in complexity.
 Each facial rejuvenation operation needs to be customized to a patients individual needs and goals.